After offering a selection of diving watches for summer 2018, it was only natural not to abandon dress watches any longer.

 - Good introduction to mechanical watches

-- Apparent background of no interest, unless you absolutely want to see a rather basic movement work
+- Apparent background of no interest, unless you absolutely want to see a rather basic movement working

-- Steel bracelet also uninteresting and which I recommend replacing with a leather bracelet
+- Steel bracelet also of no interest and which I recommend replacing with a leather bracelet

 Where to find it?